DimitriosGkiokmema/CSC309-A2/frontend/react-app/README.md

 **Events (45 marks)**
 - [ ] Event Management (15 marks):
     - Managers can create, update, and delete events.
 (DONE)
     - Managers can add event organizers.
+(DONE)
     - Event organizers can update events.
 - [x] Event Listing (15 marks):
     - All logged in users can view the list of events.
 (DONE)
 - [ ] RSVP and Attendance (10 marks):
     - Users can RSVP to events.
 (DONE)
-    - Managers and event organizers can add guests to an event.
+    - Managers and event organizers can add guests to an event. (only managers rn)
     - Managers can remove guests from an event.
+(DONE)
 - [ ] Point Allocation (5 marks):
     - Managers and event organizers can award points to guests.